Baratza Virtuoso Burr Grinder Review

 In spite of the Italian sounding name, Baratza is actually an American company that focuses solely on grinders.
 It is one of the most trusted brands in the professional part of the coffee scene.
 They exemplify the “do one thing and do it well”-philosophy that I really like.

-Baratza is famous for their excellent customer service with a quick and easy warranty, solving your problems over the phone and even giving instructions to fix your own grinders.
+Baratza is famous for their excellent customer service with a quick and easy warranty, taking care of your issues over the phone and in any event, giving directions and solutions to fix your own grinders.

 The Virtuoso is made from high-quality parts and weighs around 9 pounds, although there are definitely heavier and more expensive grinders available.
 On the other hand, it offers quite a bit for its price and can be a practical grinder for those on their way to being a barista.